ScreenJournal

 Professional Tone

 An agent might use all the right words while delivering them with audible frustration.
-Screen monitoring would never catch that.
+Screen visibility would never catch that.
 Voice analysis does.

 Dead Air Detection